bhaggs/ha-filter-tracker/custom_components/filter_tracker/README.md

 - **Years** = 365 days (doesn't account for leap years)

 This may cause minor drift over long periods (approximately 1 day per year for yearly filters).
 For most household filters, this level of precision is sufficient.

+## Notes on Usage Tracking

+- **Usage accumulation** is calculated in real-time based on the state of the configured entity
+- **Dynamic calculation**: The displayed usage time includes current running time if the entity is active
+- **State persistence**: Usage data is saved to Home Assistant storage on every state change
+- **Timezone handling**: All timestamps are stored as UTC and displayed in local timezone
+- **Entity removal**: Removing the usage sensor clears accumulated time; changing sensors preserves it
+- **Calendar-only mode**: Filters work without usage tracking; it's completely optional

 ## Troubleshooting